(photo credit: Lynn Lane)

 Host: Tikka Sears

 It may be the furthest thing from your mind to donate to the arts when there are so many people in need of food and assistance during the pandemic.
 One of the things we have all learned in these times of physical distancing is how important it is to maintain and make new connections as well as the need for new quality entertainment while we rarely venture out past the borders of our homes.

-Purchasing tickets to the above events when they become available will directly benefit the Lontar Foundation while introducing audiences to new experiences beyond home borders.
+Purchasing tickets to the above events will directly benefit the Lontar Foundation while introducing audiences to new experiences beyond home borders.
 See how you can also help underwrite our translations and be a part of sharing the beauty of Indonesian literature, arts, and culture with English-speaking audiences by supporting Lontar's efforts.